Logo

 Later that summer, as donations to the ministry declined in the wake of Bakker's scandal and resignation, Jerry Falwell raised $20 million to keep PTL solvent and delivered on a promise to ride the water slide at Heritage USA.

-Jerry Falwell strongly advocated beliefs and practices influenced by his version of biblical teachings.
+Jerry Falwell advocated beliefs and practices influenced by his version of biblical teachings.

-Jerry Falwell found the Vietnam War problematic because he felt it was being fought with "limited political objectives", when it should have been an all out war against the North.
+Jerry Falwell felt the Vietnam War was being fought with "limited political objectives" when it should have been an all-out war against the North.

 On his evangelist program The Old-Time Gospel Hour in the mid-1960s, Jerry Falwell regularly featured segregationist politicians like governors Lester Maddox and George Wallace.

-Twenty-eight years later, during a 2005 MSNBC television appearance, Falwell said he was not troubled by reports that the nominee for Chief Justice of the United States Supreme Court, John G Roberts had done volunteer legal work for gay rights activists on the case of Romer v Evans.
+Twenty-eight years later, during a 2005 MSNBC television appearance, Falwell said he was not troubled by reports that the nominee for Chief Justice of the United States Supreme Court, John G Roberts, had done volunteer legal work for gay rights activists in the case Romer v Evans.

 Jerry Falwell told then-MSNBC host Tucker Carlson that if he were a lawyer, he too would argue for civil rights for LGBT people.